-Sincerely, Hueman facilitates social connectedness and decreases employee loneliness by allowing its listeners to see the kindness of others.
+The Moth facilitates social connectedness and decreases loneliness by allowing its listeners to hear the incredible stories of other people.

 As an employer, employee engagement should be a priority as it contributes to your business’ bottom line.
 Engaged employees are enthusiastic about their work, committed and are more productive and profitable.

 According to research by the Department of Economics at the University of Warwick, the human brain performs significantly better in a happy state than it does in a neutral or negative state.